MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 ## Prerequisites

 - [Workplace Analytics Analyst](https://docs.microsoft.com/viva/insights/setup/assign-user-roles) – Must be assigned a Viva Insights license and the Analyst role for Workplace Analytics with Viva Insights and know how to use the Query designer.
 - [Microsoft Azure subscription](https://azure.microsoft.com/free/) – If you don't have an Azure subscription, create a free account now.
-You’ll be using Azure Active Directory, OData connector, and Data Factory for this setup.
+You’ll be using Azure Active Directory, OData connector, and Synapse or Azure Data Factory for this setup.
 - [Azure data store](https://docs.microsoft.com/azure/data-share/supported-data-stores) – Your data store must be supported by the [OData connector](https://docs.microsoft.com/azure/data-factory/connector-odata).
 - [Azure admin](https://docs.microsoft.com/azure/data-factory/concepts-roles-permissions) – You need Azure admin privileges to create and register the app in Azure.
-You also need to ask the Azure global admin to grant you permissions in Azure Data Factory to connect your new app to the Azure data store.
+You also need to ask the Azure global admin to grant you permissions to connect your new app to the Azure data store.

 ## Setup overview